lasse-steinnes/FYS4130/assignment2/README.md

 * The calculations are performed with the energy coefficent J, and boltzmann factor, k, set to 1.
 With this scaling the critical temperature is approximately 2.269 in the termodynamical limit L -> infinity (infinite number of spins in 2D system).
 Termodynamical properties are scaled by number of spins (1D: L/ 2D: L^2), since the expectation values are an extensive parameters, meaning that the amplitude of magnetic moment depends on the size of the 1D/2D spin system.

+### Comments
+Comments on the renormalization group (RG) argument in the pdf: Since the fraction is a dimensionless quantity, the transformation suggested has a slight error.

 ### Code: Link and description of programmes
 - [initalizer.cpp](https://github.com/lasse-steinnes/FYS4130/blob/main/assignment2/initializer.cpp) : Initializes parameters and spin vectors.